avilaton/gtfseditor/README.md

 Gtfseditor
 ==========

-A customizable editor for GTFS files which can be used both as a standalone app or deployed to a wsgi compliant hosting.
+A customizable editor for GTFS files which can be deployed to a wsgi compliant hosting.

 Demo
 ----